-It is easy to share layouts from your database on the web dynamically with FileMaker WebDirect and FileMaker Server.
+You can share layouts from your database on the web dynamically with FileMaker WebDirect and FileMaker Server.
 If your server computer is connected to a LAN or WAN, you can share your FileMaker WebDirect solution without requiring additional software.

 Follow these steps to publish and manage a FileMaker WebDirect solution.